 Once the glue has set fully, remove the rope and the door.
 Take all the tape off the door and use a scalpel blade and a sander to get rid of any excess glue.
 If your barrel has been used to age wine, you will also likely need to gently sand the inside surface of the door to remove the crystals that have settled onto the wood.

-This was the messiest step.
+This was the messiest step of the oak barrel bar project.
 You might want to wear some goggles and a gas mask or something because there will probably be a lot of dust flying around.

 Use a scraper to get most of the muck off.
 Depending on how much you get off, you might want to vacuum it out before sanding it.